 Tasks can also be used outside of employee onboarding and offboarding.
 Tasks can be created and assigned by all employees and across different teams, supporting cross-functional alignment and making sure nothing gets overlooked.
 “Even rate changes or managers requests, they can be set up as Tasks in Employment Hero.”

 And with COVID restrictions changing without notice, having a central and accessible source of truth for managers and support operations working across Australia and New Zealand has been invaluable.

 “In one week we might have 50 people ending the stand down.
 If it was all through email, our inboxes would be inundated.
 Now we can see all the tasks clearly in Employment Hero and see where it’s up to.
 I like that you can assign collaborators: payroll has to do this, the manager has to approve it, and I need to set up the contracts.
 You can go in and clearly see what needs to be done and if things go off track.”

 ELR can now effectively and efficiently manage its people across multiple locations and functions using one cloud-based platform.
 Operations staff and managers can easily communicate important information to teams or the entire organisation via their mobile or desktop device, significantly reducing their reliance on emails and manual processes.

-Committing to paperless people management has also given Jen and ELR’s managers visibility over areas of the employee lifecycle that have previously been less accessible.
+Committing to a paperless people management solution has also given Jen and ELR’s managers visibility over areas of the employee lifecycle that have previously been less accessible.
 By giving their managers the tools to be more effective, ELRs employees have been better able to succeed in their roles.